BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 ## Manual interactive transformation of slices (Scale, Translate, Rotate)

-To apply manual transformations (such as rotation, translation, and scaling) to the selected slices, go to the top menu bar and select `Edit > ABBA - Interactive Transform`.
+To apply manual transformations (such as rotation, translation, and scaling) to the selected slices, go to the top menu bar and select `Register > Affine > Interactive Transform`.
 This tool allows you to rotate, translate, and scale the slices anisotropically (for example, compensating for the common 20% shrinkage in the Y direction due to slicing).

 ![Interactive slice transformation](/assets/gif/fiji_interactivetransform.gif)